 One of the state’s most popular sporting and family vacation destinations with over 1,200 miles of shoreline, it’s hard to pass up Lake Cumberland.
-Home to Kentucky’s Only One Houseboating Capital, a houseboat rental makes for the most memorable family fun adventure on the water.
+Home to Kentucky’s Only One Houseboating Capital, Lake Cumberland houseboat rentals make for the most memorable family fun adventure on the water.
 Swimming, skiing, fishing, sunbathing and snoozing with a large portion of Southern hospitality are abundantly available in the family-friendly Southern Shorelines region.
 Ready to dive in?

 DAY 1 and 2 of your Family Fun Adventure

-When traveling to "Kentucky’s Only One Houseboating Capital" your itinerary should include two-day and two-night Lake Cumberland houseboat rentals so that you can truly experience Lake Cumberland.
+When traveling to "Kentucky’s Houseboating Capital" at Lake Cumberland, houseboat rentals are a must for luxurious living on the water.
 Houseboat rentals, ski boat and pontoon boat rentals are available through numerous companies – here is a sampling of websites to get your search started . . .

 Be sure to note the 2012 Kentucky Official Visitor Guide page 88 list all of the marina options in Kentucky’s Southern Shorelines region.
 This information is also downloadable on the KY Department of Travel and Tourism website http://www.kentuckytourism.com/travel_tools/visitors_guide.aspx.